coinam-hd/coinam-client-api-docs/README.md

-`RECAPTCHA_REQ` | ReCaptcha validation is required | Send `reCaptchaRes` param `RECAPTCHA_FAILED` | ReCaptcha validation has failed | Reload reCaptcha so user may try again `PAGINATION_INVALID_LIMIT` | Invalid number of rows/entries limit per page | Send a appropriate value
+`RECAPTCHA_REQ` | ReCaptcha validation is required | Send `reCaptchaRes` param `RECAPTCHA_FAILED` | ReCaptcha validation has failed | Reload reCaptcha so user may try again `PAGINATION_INVALID_LIMIT` | Invalid number of rows/entries limit per page | Send a appropriate value `CRYPTO_INVALID` | Crypto-currency code is invalid | Send a valid crypto-currency code (alphanumeric 2-8 digits) `CRYPTO_RESTRICTED` | Crypto-currency access is restricted | User is not allowed to create/use wallets in this crypto-currency

 ### Authentication Errors